vk12122/bitvijays.github.io-sphinx/docs/LFF-ESS-P0B-LinuxEssentials.rst

   yy                          - Yank or copy current line. y$, yny                     - Similar to delete lines. p                           - Paste the line in the buffer in to text after the currentline.
+  :%!xxd                      - to turn it into a hexeditor.
+  :%!xxd -r                   - to go back to normal mode (from hexedit mode)

 Vi Configuration Files
 ----------------------